 Renters insurance is insurance to protect your personal belongs and liability.
 Read more about how renters insurance works.

 Renters insurance is not required by law, but it is legal for your landlord or management company to require that you and other tenants in your apartment building or house have renters insurance as terms of your lease agreement.
+Because it's not legally required, it's not surprising that 56% of millennial renters don't have renters insurance.

 One reason why many people think renters insurance may be legally required is because there there are other types of insurance that are required by law.
 For example, most states require auto insurance and the Affordable Care Act (ACA) requires you to have health insurance.
 And building owners are required to have insurance on buildings they rent out, although that insurance only covers the structure.